 Enter the day your baby was born and at how weeks of pregnancy the delivery was, and we will automatically calculate a range of dates when sex likely happened, when the baby was conceived, and the implantation date range.

 How is the date of ovulation/fertilization calculated?

-Conception, the fertilization of the egg by the sperm usually happens 266 days before the due date and the due date is calculated 266 days after ovulation conception and fertilization.
+The fertilization of the egg by the sperm usually happens on the day of ovulation, about 266 days before the due date and the due date is calculated 266 days after ovulation and fertilization.
 The last menstrual period usually happens about 14 days before ovulation, so the due date is calculated 280 days after the first day of the last menstrual period.

 How does pregnancy occur?

-There are three primary steps in conception: ovulation, fertilization, and implantation.
+There are three primary steps in a pregnancy: ovulation, fertilization, and conception/ implantation.
 Ovulation is the first step, the ejection of a mature egg from the ovary.
 Fertilization occurs when the sperm penetrates the egg.
-Finally, implantation is when the embryo attaches to the uterus.
+Finally, implantation is when the embryo attaches to the uterus, which is the day of conception.
+That is usually the day when most people consider pregnancy to begin

 Every month, one of your ovaries has immature eggs that begin to develop in what are called follicles.
 Usually one of these follicles will begin to mature and the others will stop growing and eventually degenerate.
 Eventually, the follicle matures and releases the egg from the ovary.
 This is ovulation and it typically occurs approximately two weeks prior to your menstrual period.
 For about twenty-four hours after ovulation, the egg can be fertilized.

 Finding out when and if you ovulate is one of the most important factors when trying to get pregnant.
 If you don't ovulate, you can't get pregnant.